oracle-devrel/devo.tutorials/learning-languages-with-oracle-cloud.md

 1. List the words contained in the new table.

-    {% img assets/apex-interactive-report.png "List of words displayed with an Interactive Report in APEX." %}
+    {% imgx assets/apex-interactive-report.png "List of words displayed with an Interactive Report in APEX." %}
 1. Create, modify or delete entries.

-    {% img assets/apex-form-modal.png "A modal form for editing the data records." %}
+    {% imgx assets/apex-form-modal.png "A modal form for editing the data records." %}

 The default application user interface theme is also responsive and will be usable on mobile devices as well.